Josephine Baker, 1st Black woman honored in French Pantheon

 She rebuilt her career but in 1975, four days after the triumphant opening of a comeback tour, she fell into a coma and passed away from a brain hemorrhage.
 She was buried in Monaco.

-While Baker is widely appreciated in France, some critics of Macron question why he chose an American-born figure as the first Black woman in the Pantheon, instead of someone who rose up against discrimination in France itself.
+While Baker is widely appreciated in France, some critics of Macron question why he chose an American-born figure as the first Black woman in the Pantheon, instead of someone who rose up against racism and colonialism in France itself.

 The Pantheon, built at the end of the 18th century, honors 72 men and five women, including Baker.
-There are two other Black figures in the mausoleum: Gaullist resister Felix Eboué and famed writer Alexandre Dumas.
+She joins two other Black figures in the mausoleum: Gaullist resister Felix Eboué and famed writer Alexandre Dumas.

 “These are people who have committed themselves, especially to others,” Pantheon administrator David Medec told the AP.
 “It is not only excellence in a field of competence, it is really the question of commitment, commitment to others.”